Are you looking for an easy to follow guide on smoking a whole chicken?

-Smoking should take anywhere from two to three hours.
+Smoking should take anywhere from 3 1/2 to 4 hours.

 Towards the end of cooking, you can baste it with your favorite barbecue sauce if that’s your style.

 This step is entirely optional, though, as the chicken will taste just as good with just the rub itself.